ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 Your output won't say `spis18t3`, but instead will show your own ETS username in place of that.

-If you were doing these steps as part of SPIS 2017 lab02,<br>
+If you were doing these steps as part of lab02, use the back button to return to lab02.
-you can use this link to return there now: [SPIS 2017 lab02](/lab/lab02/)